-Even though Bahrain is a liberal state, it is still an Islamic state with traditional Arabic traditions, which means that women are expected to dress somehow modestly in public.
-That does not mean that they need to cover their hair or anything like that, but in work places they are expected to cover their shoulders and knees.
+Even though Bahrain is a liberal state, it is still an Islamic state with inherent Arabic traditions, which means that women are expected to dress somehow modestly in public.
+That does not mean that they need to cover their hair or anything like that, but in work places, they are expected to cover their shoulders and knees.

 When visiting a Bahraini home, remember that most locals leave their outdoor footwear at the door.
 If you find that your host lives by such rule it is considered polite to follow suit.

 In addition to public schools, a wide range of schools dealing with most curriculum can be found in the kingdom.
-These curriculum include British, American, Pakistani, Indian and French.
+These curricula include British, American, Pakistani, Indian and French.